Essential Oils vs. Allergies

 How Do Essential Oils Help With Allergies?

 Essential oils help with allergies in various ways, depending on which oil you’re using.
-For example, lavender oil is anti-inflammatory, but chamomile is antihistamine.
+For example, lavender oil is anti-inflammatory, but chamomile is a natural antihistamine.
 Eucalyptus and lemon oil both help your breathing but for different reasons.

 Essential oils are chemical compounds that have been extracted from specific plants and put into a concentrated liquid form.
 In my clinic, I have seen hundreds of success stories with essential oils.